smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

 :::info Docker on Windows
 If you use Windows, please read our note on [Docker for Windows](../troubleshooting/docker-on-windows).
+You might notice that the commands for docker and podman differ at this point.
+The latest version of podman-compose changed the behavior of creating pods, which is why we have implemented a script `podman-compose.sh` to emulate podman-compose.
 :::

 But when you walk through the prepared notebook "SelectingData", you won't see any tables and data yet.